dsifford/academic-bloggers-toolkit/README.md

     + Requires extensive programming through Google's Analytics Core API.
 Slowly working on this.

 ##Changelog

+### 2.0.0
+- Updated plugin for WordPress 4.3
+- **Feature Upgrade:** Formatted references are now generated and inserted on the fly.
+(Note: This feature is only compatible with modern browsers or Internet Explorer 10 or above.
+If you are using an earlier version of IE, there will be no change.)
+- Removed ability to use DOI / PMCID for reference insertion due to overall unreliability.

 ###1.1.3
 - **Bugfix:** Fixed issue causing peer review dropdown boxes to be highlighted when clicked.